invent-framework/invent/CODE_OF_CONDUCT.md

 All the aspects of yourself you choose to bring to this place
 are welcome here.

-Reciprocate!
+Reciprocate.
 Welcome, embrace and learn from others
 (even in the face of apparent hostility or misunderstanding).

-Thoughtful, careful and courteous contributions are a gift, and never knowingly diminish, dehumanize or harm others.
+Thoughtful, careful and courteous contributions are a gift, and never knowingly diminish, dehumanize, harass or harm others.

 To act against this spirit invites ostracism, a loss that diminishes us all.